Top of page

 Fluorocarbon

-Lower refractive index and abrasion resistance make fluorocarbon the stealth choice in clear glides and pressured pools.
-Step down tippet before downsizing the fly body.
+A great stealth choice in clear glides and pressured pools.
+Start by stepping down tippet before downsizing fly profile.

 Polarized Glasses